mo2men-5aled/Github/1- Git & Github/README.md

 if you are working on a project that you don't have a collaborator access to

 - **Fork :**
-  create am exact copy of another repositpry but under your account so you have a right access
+  create an exact copy of another repositpry but under your account so you have a right access

+## Github Hub Cloning and working locally

+- Working Locally is to work in your on text editor on your computer without network access
+- **Cloning :**
+  taking a copy from the remote branch to work on it locally